Young Ugandans Harvest Hope: Climate-Smart Farming Powers a Rural Revival

 In the heart of Uganda’s Busoga region, where vast sugarcane plantations stretch to the horizon and old cane trucks rumble down dusty roads lined with discarded sugarcane peels, something new is quietly unfolding.

-EcoProsperity Project, a five-year initiative by Swisscontact funded by the Linsi Foundation, is working towards transforming the economic prospects of 1,200 youths across ten districts in eastern and western Uganda.
-With 70% of participants being young women, including mothers, the project prioritizes inclusive economic empowerment—by promoting climate-smart agriculture, introducing innovative farming technologies, and strengthening linkages to private sector markets.
+With 70% of participants being young women and single mothers, the project prioritizes inclusive economic empowerment by promoting climate-smart agriculture, introducing innovative farming technologies, and strengthening linkages to private-sector markets.
 The initiative is revitalizing rural economies and enabling young people to build sustainable livelihoods.

-A voice from the Beneficiaries.
+A voice from the Beneficiaries

 "With what I’ve earned, I’ve bought poultry, a goat, and I’m saving to buy a cow.
 Most importantly, I can pay school fees for my daughter."

-Kange Mary says proudly.
+Kange Mary

 A view of the quarter-acre plot where Kange Mary planted 435 tomato plants, 130 Cape gooseberries, and 75 passion fruit vines in November 2024.